-The best thing about Rain Man is its movie poster.
-This story of a yuppie car dealer (Tom Cruise) who goes on a road trip with his autistic savant brother (Dustin Hoffman) set a dangerous precedent when it won Best Picture at the 61st Academy Awards: if a film makes you feel good, and its message is moral and positive, then it deserves to win.
+The best thing about Rain Man is its poster.
+This story of a yuppie car dealer (Tom Cruise) who goes on a road trip with his autistic savant brother (Dustin Hoffman) perpetuated a laughable notion when it won Best Picture at the 61st Academy Awards: if a film’s message is moral and positive, then it deserves to win.
 Hoffman’s career peaked with Rain Man, but fortunately, Cruise would go on to do bigger, better and more mature things.

 What Should Have Won Best Picture: Dangerous Liaisons

-Based on the Pulitzer Prize-winning play of the same name, the decades-spanning Driving Miss Daisy tells the story of Daisy Werthan (Jessica Tandy), a wealthy Jewish widow, and her black driver, Hoke Colburn (Morgan Freeman); who form an unlikely bond during a period of dramatic social change.
-Driving Miss Daisy is a decent film, one which has the uncanny ability to tug on the heartstrings.
-It’s just not remotely Oscar-calibre.
+Based on the Pulitzer Prize-winning play of the same name, the decades-spanning Driving Miss Daisy tells the story of Daisy Werthan (Jessica Tandy), a wealthy Jewish widow, and her Black driver, Hoke Colburn (Morgan Freeman); who form an unlikely bond during a period of dramatic social change.
+Driving Miss Daisy has the uncanny ability to tug on the heartstrings.
+It’s also not remotely Oscar-calibre.